 With the schedule formatted and checked, we create a whole range of …

 Protect and organize your IGs with a convenient, sturdy binder and tabs

-The IGs aren't bound.
+The IGs aren't bound (except for Preschool and Pre-K).
 The three-hole punch system offers maximum flexibility to arrange and rearrange your materials.